Shaaali/identity-apps/docs/guides/authentication/social-login/add-google-login.md

 ## Try it out

-Follow the steps given below
+Follow the steps given below.

 1. Access the application URL.
-2. Select **Login** to log in to your application.
+2. Click **Login** to open the Asgardeo login page.
-3. Select **Sign in with Google**.
+3. On the Asgardeo login page, **Sign in with Google**.

     <img :src="$withBase('/assets/img/guides/idp/google-idp/sign-in-with-google.png')" alt="Login with Google" width=300>

-4. Enter credentials of an existing Google user to login.
+4. Log in to Google with an existing user account.
 ::: info
-Once a customer successfully logs in with Google, a customer account will be created in the Asgardeo console.
-This user will be managed by Google.
+When a user successfully logs in with Google for the first time, a **customer** account is created in the Asgardeo console with the Google username.
+This new user account will be managed by Google.
 :::